mosabami/msdocs-python-flask-webapp-quickstart/README.md

 * Azure keyvault
 * Log analytics workspace

 To make the deployment more secure, you will only allow access to your cluster from your ip address.
-Get your ip address by typing the following in google: whats my ip in windows or entering `hostname -I` in linux or Azure cloudshell.
+Get your ip address by typing the following in google: "Whats my ip" in windows or entering `hostname -I` in linux or Azure cloudshell.
+ > :warning: if the commands to deploy the cluster below don't work (likely because the static release used is outdated),or you dont like this configuration, generate your own command by using the (AKS Construction Helper)[https://aks.ms/AKSLZA/aksconstructionhelper].
+Please note that some configurations wont work for the app deployment steps below without modification if you use a different configuration from the one below(eg if you decide to use a private cluster).

 ```bash
 REGION=< your region, eg eastus>